 In case, you are wondering what kind of posts you should make to market a book on Facebook, we have got you covered: If someone has read your book, and they have loved it, they would want to post reviews about your book on platforms such as Amazon or Goodreads.
 Here is what you can do with those reviews — if you have received good feedback about your book, take a screenshot of that feedback and post it on your page so that other people who like your page can read them and be driven to buy the book.
 Here is an example:

 Building anticipation about a book that is yet to be released is an essential part of the pre-release social media marketing strategy to sell books.
 Consider sharing snippets from a chapter of your book.
-This will build excitement amongst readers to read more; they will want to know, “What’s next?” and be left craving for more.
+This will excite readers to read more; they will want to know, “What’s next?” and be left craving more.
 It is an excellent way for readers to ‘taste test’ the book.
 If you do not wish to post an excerpt, a short quote from the book will work well too.
 Here’s an example of how James Clear, author of the famous self-help “Atomic Habits” has shared a quote from his book:

 After your book is out in the market, interviewers might approach you to give interviews about your book.
 It is always advisable to share every news and talk related to the book on your Facebook page from time to time.